SagePayments/Sage-Exchange-Desktop/Docs/README.md

 | SED Not Detected    | API Initiates SED 2.0 Install         | SDK Initiates SED 1.0 Install         |

 ## <a name="Customizing"></a> Customizing SED 2.0
-You can customize Sage Exchange Desktop v2.x for your application by modifying the default colors on the user interface and choosing to hide or show fields.
+You can customize Sage Exchange Desktop v2.x for your application by modifying the default colors of the user interface and choosing to hide or show fields.

 ### Modifying the User Interface
-You can modify elements such as text color, background color, group box color, and hide or show elements and fields on the Sage Exchange Desktop user interface by changing default values of tags in the &lt;UI\> (user interface) section of XML code for each user interface XML transaction.
+You can modify elements such as text color, background color, and group box color, and hide or show elements and fields on the Sage Exchange Desktop user interface by changing default values of tags in the &lt;UI\> (user interface) section of XML code for each user interface XML transaction.

 <div align = "center">